oottppxx/enigma2/plugins/README.md

 * Heinz is a "ketchup" plugin, supporting both Vaders API as well as Xtream-Codes API.

-* PLHeinz is the same as Heinz, but specific for OpenPLi, due to code base differences making it difficult (to me) to use SingleEPG builtin screens.
+* PLHeinz is the same as Heinz, but specific for OpenPLi, due to code base differences making it difficult (for me) to use SingleEPG builtin screens.

 * Subway is a plugin to display subscription info, if the service supports it.